milanaryal/milanaryal.github.io/_posts/2014/2014-10-29-delete-your-oldest-tweets-using-twitter-archive-eraser.md

 Sadly, this app works only with Windows OS and yet developer is not further planning to develop this app for any other OS like Mac or linux.
 But don't worry you can use apps like VMware or VirtualBox to switch to Windows and use the Windows apps.

-### Video explaining how to use "Twitter Archive Eraser"
+### Video explaining how to use Twitter Archive Eraser

 <figure>
   <iframe width="560" height="315" src="http://www.youtube.com/embed/a01T_WPkQuU?rel=0&amp;theme=light" frameborder="0" allowfullscreen></iframe>